ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note: the RO defines and maintains the rights and attributes associated to the protected resource, and might temporarily delegate some set of those privileges to an end-user.
 This process is refered to as privilege delegation.

 Protected Resource
-: protected API (Application Programming Interface) served by a RS and that can be accessed by a client, if and only if a valid access token is provided.
+: protected API (Application Programming Interface) served by an RS and that can be accessed by a client, if and only if a valid access token is provided.

     Note: to avoid complex sentences, the specification document may simply refer to resource instead of protected resource.

 Right
-: ability given to a subject to perform a given operation on a resource under the control of a RS.
+: ability given to a subject to perform a given operation on a resource under the control of an RS.

 Subject
 : person, organization or device.